 The DWC has managed over $6 million in research and other project grants.
 We are one of the leading research sites in the US on the topics of deaf people and mental health, sign language interpreting and public health issues affecting the Deaf community..
 Our largest grants to date have been from the US Department of Education and the Centers for Disease Control.
 Read about our various research projects in the research section of this website.

-Research at the DWC has resulted in over 90 professional publications, the development of our "Strong Connections" videoconference-based interpretering service for healthcare settings, a book and video titled "Mental Health Interpreting: A Mentored Curriculum," our "Applications of Demand Control Schema in Interpreter Education" proceedings book, and an increasing number of films.
+Research at the DWC has resulted in over 90 professional publications, the development of our "Strong Connections" videoconference-based interpretering service for healthcare settings, a book and video titled "Mental Health Interpreting: A Mentored Curriculum," the Demand Control Schema textbook, our "Applications of Demand Control Schema in Interpreter Education" proceedings book, and an increasing number of films.
 My Body, My Responsibility: A Health Education Video for Deaf Women" features information about puberty, pregnancy, pregnancy prevention, sexually transmitted diseases, and the procedures used during a typical OB-GYN examination.
 We also have produced two Dialectical Behavior Therapy (DBT) skills training films which address important DBT skills taught through this effective approach to psychotherapy.
 We have produced eight films for the Centers for Disease Control on a variety of public health topics.
 We also have produced several films in support of a public education campaign regarding depression and suicide.
 Many DWC films can be viewed on YouTube.
 (Search for "Deaf Wellness Center.")
 To learn more about these products or place an order, contact DWC Director Robert Pollard.

 Be sure to visit the news area of our website.
 There, you'll find the latest announcements regarding our clinical, research, and training activities, including new grants, upcoming lectures, and more.
 The news section is updated at least monthy so bookmark that page and visit often!